25 Most Poisonous and Venomous Animals in the World

 13. King Cobra

-The king cobra is not only one of the most famous snakes in the world, but it is the world’s longest venomous snake cost a king cobra can grow up to 5.6 meters which is 15.5 feet in length.
+The king cobra is not only one of the most famous snakes in the world but also the world’s longest venomous snake.

-To describe how intense the venom of the snake is, it can kill full-grown Asian elephants in less than three hours, especially when beating in former rebel areas like the trunk.
+To describe how intense the snake’s venom is, it can kill full-grown Asian elephants in less than three hours, especially when beating in former rebel areas like the trunk.

-The venom of this snake is not as toxic as that of other venomous snakes, but the King Cobra can inject more venom than the black mamba (up to 600 mg) and can cause one of the fastest mortality rates when it comes to any snake bite -typically between 30-45 minutes after envenomation.
+Still, the King Cobra can inject more venom than the black mamba (up to 600 mg) and can cause one of the fastest mortality rates for any snake bite -typically between 30-45 minutes after envenomation.

-The snake is quite widespread, easily found across Southern and Southeastern Asia, living in the dense highland forests.
+The snake is widespread and easily found across Southern and Southeastern Asia in dense highland forests.

 There are a total of eight species of saw-scaled vipers.
 They range from the carpet vipers found in Northern and Northeastern Africa to the Arabian Peninsula and the saw-scaled vipers in the Central Asian and Indian subcontinent.